jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Relay-Server.md

   rtmpsink location="rtmp://PUBLIC_CLOUD_SERVER/live/stream"
  ```

- Here is the corresponding Python code "push_rtmp.py" for the robot:
+ Here is the corresponding Python code "push_rtmp.py" for the robot.
+Either method can publish the video stream to the RTMP server.
  ```
 import gi